ocsf/ocsf-docs/Understanding OCSF.md

 Using profiles, some of these overlapping categorical scenarios can be handled without new partially redundant event classes.

-## Profile
+## Profiles

-**Profiles are overlays on event classes, **effectively a dynamic mix-in class of attributes and objects with their requirements and constraints.[^9]  While event classes specialize their category domain, a profile can augment existing event classes with a set of attributes independent of category.
+**Profiles are overlays on event classes and objects, **effectively a dynamic mix-in class of attributes with their requirements and constraints.
+While event classes specialize their category domain, a profile can augment existing event classes with a set of attributes independent of category.
 Attributes that must or may occur in any event class are members of the base event class.
 Attributes that are specialized for selected classes are members of a profile.

-Multiple profiles can be added to an event class via an array of profile values in the `profiles` attribute.
+Multiple profiles can be added to an event class via an array of profile values in the optional `profiles` attribute of the Base Event class.
 This mix-in approach allows for reuse of event classes vs. creating new classes one by one that include the same attributes.
-Event classes and instances of events that support the profile can be filtered via the `profiles` attribute across all categories.
+Event classes and instances of events that support the profile can be filtered via the `profiles` attribute across all categories and event classes, forming another dimension of classification.

-For example, a `Malware` profile that adds MITRE ATT&CK and Malware objects to system activity classes avoids having to recreate a new event class, or many classes, with all the same attributes as the system activity classes.
-A query for events of the class will return all the events, with or without the security information, while a query for just the profile will return events across all event classes that support the security profile.
-A `Host` profile and a `User` profile can add `Device`, `Process` and `User` objects to network activity event classes when the network activity log source is a user’s computer.
+For example, a `Malware` profile that adds MITRE ATT&CK and Malware objects to System Activity classes avoids having to recreate a new event class, or many classes, with all of the same attributes as the System Activity classes.
+A query for events of the class will return all the events, with or without the security information, while a query for just the profile will return events across all event classes that support the `Malware `profile.
+A `Host` profile can add `Device`, and `Actor `objects to Network Activity event classes when the network activity log source is a user’s computer.
+Note that the `Actor `object includes `Process `and `User `objects, so a Host profile can include all of these when applied.
 A cloud provider profile could mix-in cloud platform specific information onto network activity events.

+The profiles attribute is an optional attribute of the Base Event class.
+The absence of the profiles attribute means no profile attributes are added as would be expected.
+However some classes, such as System Activity classes, build-in the attributes of a profile, for example the `Host `profile attributes `device `and `actor`.
+Therefore, the `profiles `attribute is overridden for these classes to be Required, rather than Optional.

 Proposals for three built-in profiles for `Malware`, `Host` and `User` are shown in the below table with their attributes.